 Can I get Botox hyperhidrosis for my hands?

-Suffering from excessive sweating in your hands, also known as palmar hyperhidrosis, can be very stressful and embarrassing.
+Suffering from excessive sweating in your hands, a condition that is also known as palmar hyperhidrosis can be very stressful and embarrassing.
 Many patients with palmar hyperhidrosis try to stay away from shaking hands to avoid having to explain slippery palms and live in fear of damp hands ruining paperwork.
 The condition can affect their social lives and career.
 If clinical-strength antiperspirants do not work to decrease excessive sweating in the palms, patients can turn to Botox for relief.
 It is important to begin by consulting with a medical professional such as board-certified dermatologist Dr. Michele Green in New York.

 You will begin the treatment process by meeting with Dr. Green to discuss your specific condition to determine if Botox is the best treatment for you.
 Dr. Green will then inject your palms with Botox, which will block the chemical messengers of the body that secrete sweat.
 Injections in the hands can be more painful than in the armpits so Dr. Green will apply a topical numbing cream to reduce discomfort.
 There may be some pain and weakness in the hands following the procedure that should go away on its own a few days after your Botox injection.
 Botox is extremely effective in reducing sweat on the palms and can last up to 6 months.
 The treatment can then be repeated for continued dryness.